San Diego Motorcycle Accident Attorney

 - Motorcyclists are about 32 times more likely than passenger car occupants to die in a traffic crash and 6 times more likely to be injured

-What if the motorcyclist was not wearing a helmet or other safety gear, but was not at fault?
+What if the Motorcycle Rider was not Wearing a Helmet or other Safety Gear, but was not at Fault?

-What Should you do if an Insurance Representative Contacts You after Your Motorcycle Accident?
+What Should you do if an Insurance Representative Contacts You after Your Motorcycle Accident Claim?

 After a motorcycle accident, victims may be contacted by the other driver’s insurance representatives.
 Insurance companies are in danger of losing massive amounts of money as a result of these accidents, and will vigorously work to protect their financial interests.
 Therefore, it is important that you contact an attorney before speaking with the insurance company.
 Motorcycle accident attorney Susan Handel can advise you of your rights and work to ensure that any financial settlement with an insurance company is superior and fair.

 What Should I Do After a Severe Motorcycle Accident?

 It is extremely important that you follow some basic rules beginning at the scene of the motorcycle accident, so you do not jeopardize your health and your right to compensation.